 - Swimming with Manatees at Crystal River – Crystal River gets 400+ manatees coming every winter to stay warm in the freshwater springs.
 Tour operators offer trips to swim with manatees where you can get up close and personal with these gentle giants.

 - Visit Orlando – It’s less than two hours from St Pete to Walt Disney World with the rest of the Orlando destinations just a little bit farther down I-4.
+For adult travelers, you might be surprised at the amazing romantic things to do in Orlando.
 You can stay on the beach and still see the mouse.

 - Hunting for Shark Teeth – Venice Beach is the Shark Tooth Capital of the world.
 You can find hundreds (yes hundreds) of shark teeth on a single visit, especially if you’re searching at low tide.